• United Nations Commemoration of World Torture Day 22 June 2018

 Tree of Life

-The Tree of Life Trust Zimbabwe is a non-governmental organisation whose vision is to create a healed and empowered society that puts its energy into processes of peace, recovery and reconciliation.
+The Tree of Life Trust Zimbabwe is a non-governmental organisation focusing on individual, family and community wellbeing and resilience building.
 We provide community-based mental health and psychosocial support (MHPSS) approaches that help people living with trauma to reconnect with self, nature, family and community.
-Tree of Life (ToL) works in 8 of the 10 provinces across Zimbabwe, largely through a network of seasoned Community-based Facilitators.
-ToL also collaborates with other Civil Society Organisations (CSOs) by providing capacity building in Trauma Informed Care processes, as well as through the provision of Psychoeducation services.
+Tree of Life (ToL) works in 8 of the 10 provinces across Zimbabwe, largely through a network of over 200 seasoned Community-based Facilitators located in 22 districts.
+We have a team of 35 core staff and operate from 3 offices (in Harare, Bulawayo and Masvingo).
+ToL also collaborates with other Civil Society Organisations (CSOs) by providing capacity building in Trauma Informed Care processes, as well as through the provision of Trauma Healing and Psychosocial Support services.

-• Facilitated over 1,950 Trauma Healing and Empowerment workshops for over 17,000 trauma survivors
+• Facilitated over 2,000 Trauma Healing & Empowerment workshops for over 19,500 trauma survivors

-• Trained over 500 Community-based Facilitators (CFs) across 8 Provinces,
+• Trained over 750 Community-based Facilitators (CFs) across 8 Provinces

 • Had direct collaborations with over 40 Civil Society Organisations

-• Trained 15 Regional Facilitators from Sub-Saharan Africa in Trauma Healing
+• Trained & Mentored 15 Regional Facilitators from Sub-Saharan Africa in Trauma Healing

 • Facilitated thousands of referrals for further psychological support